 ∙ Department of Transportation approved helmet

-∙ Water, PowerAde, Gatorade or some other non-alcoholic beverage.
+∙ Water, Powerade, Gatorade or some other non-alcoholic beverage.
 Snacks are optional, remember you will be OUTSIDE ON A DRIVING PAD WITH LIMITED SHADE!
-Drink plenty of fluids 1 to 2 hours prior to the start of your range session and continue during your range session.
+Drink plenty of fluids 1 to 2 hours before the start of your range session and continue during your range session.
 Sunscreen, rain gear and a change of clothing are usually good to have available.
 It is the responsibility of each rider to have everything needed to attend this course.
 Anyone arriving without the mandatory riding equipment will not be permitted to participate.

 If you have registered online for the course and determine later that you will not be able to attend, please notify Sgt.
 Abrahamson of your cancellation via e-mail to email@example.com or by phone (407) 709-1354.
 This will allow other riders to fill those spots.

 S.M.A.R.T Civilian Motorcycle Safety

 S.M.A.R.T.
 Civilian Motorcycle Safety (Basic Course) 01/25/2020Canceled due to COVID-19

 - S.M.A.R.T.
 Civilian Motorcycle Safety (Basic Course) 02/22/2020

 - S.M.A.R.T.
 Civilian Motorcycle Safety (Open Course) 04/04/2020